frizio/ngrx-course/README.md

 ### (Router Resolver)
 A router resolver is a special service that runs before the router completes its transition.
 If the target component needs some data from the back end, the resolved is the best place to fetch that data because the router will ensure that the target screen does not get displayed if the data has not been fetched yet.
 So this means that our target screen is only going to be displayed to the user if the data that it needs is already available.
 If there's something wrong while fetching the data from the back and the router navigation is going to be cancelled.
 So this is a great way of ensuring that we never should use it empty screens that contain no data.

+###
+Initial our target screen is not going to be fetching the data from the router.
+Instead finally our target screen is going to get the data from the store.
+In the last couple of lessons we have loaded our courses list from the back end and we have saved it in the store using the entity format.
+Now let's go ahead and refactor our home component that you see here on the screen in order to consume the list of course is from the store instead of from the back end.
+We use selector for this purpose

 ## Ngrx (with NgRx Data) - The Complete Guide

 This repository contains the code of the video course [Ngrx (with NgRx Data) - The Complete Guide](https://angular-university.io/course/ngrx-course).